Home | About me | Contact | What's new | Privacy | Search

 Overview

-The Wurzbach Parkway is an east-west "super-arterial" across northern San Antonio connecting I-10 to I-35.
+The Wurzbach Parkway is an east-west "super-arterial" across northern San Antonio connecting I‑35 to I‑10.
 Prior to its completion, there were no true east-west arterials between Loop 410 and Loop 1604 across the North Side.
 As a result, Loop 410, Loop 1604, and many of the zig-zagged arterials in the area were overburdened trying to facilitate shorter-distance east-west traffic.
 Wurzbach Parkway was built to facilitate many of those shorter east-west trips across the North Side, although it can and often is used for longer through-traffic journeys.

 The parkway was developed under the now-retired Principal Arterial Street System (PASS) program and carries a TxDOT route number of PA 1502.
-Prior to 2014, this route number was not signed, and seems to be the only PASS route in the state to be signed as such.
+Prior to 2014, this route number was not signed, and it seems to be the only PASS route in the state to be signed as such.
 (Technically, the "PA" in the route number is short for Principal Arterial, not Parkway, although that also works.)

-The route passes through a variety of urban land uses.
-The eastern end of the route passes through a light commercial and industrial area before entering the former Longhorn Quarry, which was redeveloped as an entertainment district with an amusement park, high school football stadium, and soccer complex including the home stadium for San Antonio's professional team.
-The parkway then passes through the commercial, residential, and light industrial areas around Perrin-Beitel and Nacogdoches Roads before passing over an active quarry near Wetmore Rd.
 Continuing west, the parkway passes through mostly undeveloped land and parkland near the airport before passing into a light industrial and commercial area.
 Approaching US 281, the parkway passes over the wooded Salado Creek for a short distance.
 West of US 281, the route continues through a mostly undeveloped area before passing over a flood control basin.
 Near Blanco Rd., the route traverses residential areas before bisecting Hardberger Park where a land bridge connecting the two sides of the park opened in late 2020.
 Commercial and residential development line the route at the far western end where it merges into the pre-existing Wurzbach Road.

 Roadway details